streetwriters/notesnook/docs/help/contents/faqs/what-are-merge-conflicts.md

 ---
 title: What are merge conflicts?
-description: Merge conflicts occur when two or more devices edit the same note and then attempt to sync these changes.
-Since each device has a different version of the note, Notesnook cannot automatically determine which version should take precedence, resulting in a merge conflict.
+description: A merge conflict happens when the same note is edited on two devices before they sync.
+Here's how to spot one and keep the version you want.
 ---

 # What are merge conflicts?